tracespace/viewbox/API.md

 <a name="viewbox"></a>
 # viewbox
-should be able to create a new empty viewbox.
+should be able to create a new viewbox.

 ```js
 var result = viewbox.create()